 A Closer Look at MicroStrategy (MSTR)

-Although MicroStrategy is a data analytics stock, the company’s connection to bitcoin can’t be ignored.
+Although MicroStrategy is a data analytics stock, the company’s connection to Bitcoin can’t be ignored.
 For a company with a market capitalization of more than $33 billion, it may be surprising to realize that MicroStrategy reports less than $500 million in operating revenues annually.
-Instead, a large bitcoin holding accounts for most of the company valuation.
-With bitcoin up a mere 5% over the last three months versus MicroStrategy stock’s 25% gain, a neutral view seems appropriate.
+Instead, a large Bitcoin holding accounts for most of the company’s valuation.
+With Bitcoin up a mere 5% over the last three months versus MicroStrategy stock’s 25% gain, a neutral view seems appropriate.

-Meanwhile, MicroStrategy recently raised capital and now is flush with over $1 billion it can put to work.
-Presumably it will purchase thousands of additional bitcoins.
-However, some investors may question whether this is a good time to be buying more bitcoin when it trades for more than $60,000.
+Meanwhile, MicroStrategy recently raised capital and is now flush with over $1 billion that it can put to work.
+Presumably, it will purchase thousands of additional Bitcoins.
+However, some investors may question whether this is a good time to be buying more Bitcoin when it trades for more than $60,000.

 Microstrategy’s Data Analytics Operations